phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_phos.md

 ## Initializing molecules and parameters

-We need to indicate the number of molecules at **each state** present at the beginning of the simulation.
-Since we are adding ligands at the beginnin of the simulation, the initial amount of molecules at each same state should be equal to the equilibrium concentrations when no ligand is present.
+To initialize our simulation, we need to indicate the number of molecules in *each state* present at the beginning of the simulation.
+Since we are adding ligands at the beginning of the simulation, the initial amount of molecules at each same state should be equal to the equilibrium concentrations when no ligand is present.

 ~~~ ruby
 begin seed species